Hello! Hope this year has been treating you well. 🌼

 As the Golden Hour began, we all started to feel a little chilly.
 Getting cozy by the fire pit and sitting on the swinging bench, I savored the good food we were having but more importantly, savored the moment.
 I intentionally paused, listening to conversations and just smiling at them like a creepy person—I looked back at the short weekend I had with them with nothing but pure appreciation: happy and thankful.

-I love this city.
-Most especially, I love the time that’s spent with friends/family.
-So, here’s to many more and I hope for the same for you and your travels too!
+Here’s to more sweet memories made with friends/family and I hope for the same for you and your travels too!

 Eat: Breakfast at The Mill + Lunch at Souvla + Dinner at